cosmicmusicforcosmicpeople/magic8ball/README.md

 # Magic8Ball 🔮
+i

-This is a side project that I worked on while in my Bootcamp at Tech Elevator.
+This is a finished application that I worked on, during my bootcamp with Tech Elevator.
 Enjoy!